-The source UAV, in this case, is the ground station (1085), which communicates to the Air UAV its position and the quality of the radio link between them.
+The source UAV, in this case, is the ground station (1085), which communicates to the Air UAV its position and some variables related to link quality (Rx and Tx Packet Error Rates).
 In Mapping Variables (Select Configure), the ones send by the ground UAV are indicated in the column IN, and they are stored in the variables indicated in Out for its later use by the air autopilot.

-The sniffer is configured so the air autopilot has information about the state of the communications so it can perform an action when the link is lost, and also to make the aerial platform know about the ground station position so it can perform a mission in relation to that point.
+The sniffer is configured so that the air autopilot has information about the state of the communications, and it could perform an action when the link is lost.
+The aerial platform also receives information about the ground station position, so it can perform a mission in relation to that point.